pranigopu/pranigopu.github.io/docs/philosophy/epistemology/rationality-in-practice.md

 _To summarise_...

 All rational consideration primarily is and must be consideration in knowledge.

+---

+**KEY POINTS**:

+- Knowledge-orientation begins the current context
+- Relevance is an essential part of knowledge
+- All knowledge is hierarchical and contextual
+- All cognition and thus knowledge-seeking is purposeful

 ### Principle of unaccountability
 **_Dismissing the practically unaccountable_**